nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 I've chosen to use the [Eclipse Temurin](https://hub.docker.com/_/eclipse-temurin) official Docker image a base image.
 If you want to minimise the resulting docker image you may use its Alpine variant or another base image.
-Firthermore, the [Eclipse Temurin](https://hub.docker.com/_/eclipse-temurin) page documents how to use [jlink](https://www.baeldung.com/jlink) to create a smaller and custom JRE, which would result in an even smaller image.
+Furthermore, the [Eclipse Temurin](https://hub.docker.com/_/eclipse-temurin) page documents how to use [jlink](https://www.baeldung.com/jlink) to create a smaller and custom JRE, which would result in an even smaller image.
 For simplicity, let's just use the